philipdalen/mcp/README.md

 [![MCP](https://img.shields.io/badge/MCP-Compatible-green.svg)](https://modelcontextprotocol.io/)

 > 📌 Are you a Teamwork.com user wanting to connect AI tools (Claude Desktop, VS
-> Code Copilot Chat, Gemini, etc.) to your Teamwork site right now?
+> Code Copilot Chat, Gemini, etc.) to your Teamwork.com site right now?
 Jump
 > straight to the **[Usage Guide (How to Connect)](usage.md)** for tokens,
-> enabling MCP, and client configuration examples.
+> enabling MCP and client configuration examples.

 ## 📖 Overview

 This MCP (Model Context Protocol) server enables seamless integration between Large Language Models and Teamwork.com.
-It provides a standardized interface for LLMs to interact with Teamwork projects, allowing AI agents to perform various project management operations.
+It provides a standardized interface for LLMs to interact with Teamwork.com projects, allowing AI agents to perform various project management operations.

 ### 🤖 What is MCP?

 Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to LLMs.
-This server describes all the actions available in Teamwork (tools) in a way that LLMs can understand and execute through AI agents.
+This server describes all the actions available in Teamwork.com (tools) in a way that LLMs can understand and execute through AI agents.

 ## ✨ Features

 - **Multiple Transport Modes**: HTTP and STDIO interfaces for different deployment scenarios
-- **Secure Authentication**: Bearer token and OAuth2 integration with Teamwork
+- **Secure Authentication**: Bearer token and OAuth2 integration with Teamwork.com
 - **Tool Framework**: Extensible toolset architecture for adding new capabilities
 - **Production Ready**: Comprehensive logging, monitoring, and observability
 - **Read-Only Mode**: Optional restriction to read-only operations for safety

 ## 🚀 Available Servers

-This project provides three different ways to interact with the Teamwork MCP
+This project provides three different ways to interact with the Teamwork.com MCP
 server:

 ### 📡 HTTP Server